mloning/intro-to-ml-with-time-series-workshop-2023/README.md

 You can run the notebooks on [Binder] without having to install anything.

+[Binder]: https://mybinder.org/v2/gh/mloning/intro-to-ml-with-time-series-workshop-2023/main?labpath=notebooks

 Alternatively, you can [clone](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) this repository and run the notebooks locally.
 This requires a working Python installation (e.g. [Anaconda distribution](https://docs.anaconda.com/anaconda/install/)) with [Jupyter notebooks](https://jupyter.org/install).
-Additional requirements are in [.binder/requirements.txt]().
+Additional requirements are in [.binder/requirements.txt](https://github.com/mloning/intro-to-ml-with-time-series-workshop-2023/blob/main/.binder/requirements.txt).

-[Binder]: https://mybinder.org/v2/gh/mloning/intro-to-ml-with-time-series-workshop-2023/main?labpath=notebooks

 ## Feedback

 Feedback is highly appreciated.
-If you've found an error, if we've missed anything or if you want to suggest something new, please [raise an issue](https://github.com/mloning/intro-to-ml-with-time-series-workshop-2023/issues/new/choose).
+If you've found an error, if I've missed anything or if you want to suggest something new, please [raise an issue](https://github.com/mloning/intro-to-ml-with-time-series-workshop-2023/issues/new/choose).